 Vice President for Communications and Public Relations

-Reporting directly to the president and serving as an integral member of the executive leadership team, the Vice President for Communications and Public Relations (VPCPR) is responsible to promote, enhance and protect OIST’s reputation and brand awareness across the globe.
+Reporting directly to the President and serving as a member of the executive leadership team, the Vice President for Communications and Public Relations (VPCPR) will promote, enhance and protect OIST’s reputation and brand awareness across the globe.

-Responsible for the development of OIST’s internal and external communication strategy, the VPCPR will develop a world-class communications plan for OIST, directly managing OIST's varied and integrated communications products and services including: newsletters and other print publications; web, enews, and other online communications such as social media; and other media and public relations.
-S/he serves as an ambassador and spokesperson for the organization and will build relationships with the multiple media outlets.
+Responsible for the development of OIST’s internal and external communication strategy, the VPCPR will devise and implement a world-class communications plan for OIST, directly managing OIST's communications channels including: newsletters and other print publications; web, enews, and other online communications such as social media; and other media and public relations.
+S/he serves as an ambassador and spokesperson for the organization and will build relationships with multiple media outlets.

-OIST offers working in and with a vibrant international scientific community.
-Currently, our Communications and Public Relations’ Division consists of five sections including media, community relations, conference and workshop, digital services, and language.
-The VPCPR is expected to redesign the division’s structure and function so that it is aligned with the future vision of OIST, bringing to the table fresh perspectives and innovative ideas.
+OIST provides a vibrant international scientific community.
+Currently, our Communications and Public Relations’ Division consists of sections spanning media relations, community relations, digital content, brand and design, translation and interpreting, internal communication and editorial services.
+The VPCPR will ensure that the CPR Division remains aligned to the vision and continuing development of OIST, bringing to the table fresh perspectives and innovative ideas.
 The VPCPR will have full support of President and the executive leadership in executing this task.

-We seek a highly-skilled and seasoned professional who has exceptional interpersonal communication skills and a deep appreciation of science with experience in getting things done at an organization where many things are still new and in need of development.
+We seek a highly-skilled professional who has exceptional interpersonal communication skills and a deep appreciation of science, with experience in getting things done at an organization where processes are evolving and services are in need of ongoing development.

 - Bachelor's degree in communications, journalism, public relations, marketing communications or a related business or scientific field; advanced degree is a plus (e.g. Ph.D. in science).

 - A minimum of 5 years of senior management experience in science or corporate communications with significant background in external communications.

 - Demonstrated experience and leadership in managing comprehensive strategic communications, media relations, and public relations program.